 - Ok you will now return to the Perform MOK management screen in step 3.
 Repeat steps 3 through 7 again.
 But you need to select bootx64.efi in step 5 instead of grubx64.efi.
 This means that we will “enroll” both grubx64.efi and bootx64.efi.

 - After “enroll” for both grubx64.efi and bootx64.efi files.
-Select Continue boot to boot into Grub2.
-If you see the VMware Boot Manager screen, select Reset the system to reboot.
+Select Reboot to reboot the system.

 You can not load the module after booting into Grub2, error given: